KAIST-IS521/activity1-KSAlpha/README.md

    This addresses rule 4 (i.e., one or more fields in each record and equal number of fields in each record).

-`Ok` state continues the algorithm and `Err` state exits the program with status code 1.
+`Ok` state continues the algorithm and `Err` state terminates the program with status code 1.

 WIP: Implement algorithm